Any Light Particle Searches with ALPS II: Description of the first science campaign: Performance of the Optical System

 with $\Delta\nu$ being the offset of the laser frequency from its nearest resonance.
 Assuming that the laser is very nearly on resonance with the cavity ($\Delta\nu\ll Af_0$), the maximum transmissivity of the cavity is

-In this equation it is clear that due to the common factors $T_{\rm RC,max}$ can be expressed as the product of the resonant enhancement and the transmissivity of the flat cavity mirror on the \ac{COB} (again ignoring the spatial or longitudinal field overlap).
+In this equation it is clear that due to the common factors, $T_{\rm RC,max}$ can be expressed as the product of the resonant enhancement and the transmissivity of the flat cavity mirror on the \ac{COB} (again ignoring the spatial or longitudinal field overlap).
 It should also be noted that $T_{\rm RC,max}$ is independent of which side the input field is incident on.
+The maximum transmissivity of the \ac{RC} on resonance can therefore be expressed as the product